avalcarcel9/Website/content/research/index.md

 ### Automatic Threshold Detection for Classification of Lesions

-Total brain white matter lesion volume is the most widely established MRI outcome measure in studies of multiple sclerosis (MS).
+Total brain white matter lesion volume is the most widely established MRI outcome measure in studies of multiple sclerosis.
 To estimate white matter lesion volume, there are a number of automatic segmentation methods available.
 MIMoSA, described above, is just one of many automatic segmentation approaches that exist.
 Even with a number of automatic options, manual delineation remains the gold standard approach.
 Automatic approaches, including MIMoSA, often yield a probability map to which a threshold is applied to create binary lesion segmentation masks.
 Few approaches systematically determine the threshold employed; many methods use a manually selected threshold, thus introducing human error and bias into the automated procedure.
 To overcome some of these issues, I developed and validated an automatic thresholding algorithm, Thresholding Approach for Probability Map Automatic Segmentation in Multiple Sclerosis (TAPAS), to obtain subject-specific threshold estimates for probability map automatic segmentation of T2-weighted (T2) hyperintense white matter lesions.

 <center>![picture](/img/research/tapas.png)</center>

-Our paper on this topic is under review at the journal NeuroImage: Clinical but you can find a draft on bioRxiv [here](https://www.biorxiv.org/content/10.1101/609156v1).
-The R package [`rtapas`](www.github.com/avalcarcel9/rtapas) can be utilized to implement the methods.
+Our paper on this topic is under review at NeuroImage: Clinical but you can find a draft on bioRxiv [here](https://www.biorxiv.org/content/10.1101/609156v1).
+The R package `rtapas` can be utilized to implement the methods.
+You can download it from Neuroconductor [here](https://neuroconductor.org/package/rtapas) or the development version from GitHub [here](www.github.com/avalcarcel9/rtapas).

 ### Multi-Modal Analysis and Neurodevelopment